jeffThompson/PhysicalComputing/Week02_LEDs/Code/03-RGB_LED.md

 When saving it to your board this time you should see no errors.
 If it doesn't work, make sure you copied the right file to the correct folder on your board.

 > There are lots of other libraries in the bundle, mostly for interfacing with specific (and sometimes complex) sensors and hardware.
-Check out the `examples` folder too for demos.
+We won't use most of them, but the `examples` folder has a bunch of bonus demos you might want to check out.

 ***